Don-Paterson/CCAS-Python-Toolkit/README.md

 ## What this is

-`bash_api.sh` (and its `bash_api_v4.sh` evolution in this repo) is a thin wrapper that lets students batch up Check Point Management API calls from the SMS expert shell, auto-publishing every 80 successful changes.
+`bash_api.sh` (and its `bash_api_v4.sh` evolution in this repo) is a thin bash wrapper around `mgmt_cli` that lets students batch up Check Point Management API calls from the SMS expert shell, auto-publishing every 80 successful changes.
 It's the standard pattern taught from CCAS Lab 3A onwards.

-This toolkit ports that exact pattern to Python so the same lab objectives can be carried out from the A-GUI Windows VM.
-Same publish-every-80 batching, same `Success 1.1 / 1.2 / ...` output format, same notion of named sessions — but driven via the official Check Point Management API Python SDK (`cpapi`) rather than `mgmt_cli` shell calls.
+This toolkit is the Python counterpart: a thin Python wrapper around `mgmt_cli.exe` (which ships with SmartConsole on A-GUI) that uses the same session-file pattern, the same publish-every-80 batching, and the same `Success 1.1 / 1.2 / ...` output format as the bash version.
+The commands themselves are unchanged — `add-host`, `add-group`, `set-network`, etc. are exactly the same names students learn in the labs.

 Useful when:

   - You want the automation workflow to live on A-GUI instead of A-SMS
-  - You want to script Check Point automation from a non-Gaia host
-  - You want a Python base to extend (native JSON / dict handling, easy integration with `requests`, `pandas`, etc.)
+  - You want Python's orchestration features (loops, conditionals, error handling, integration with other libraries) without leaving the courseware's command vocabulary
+  - You want a tool that aligns with what most Check Point customers actually run in production — `mgmt_cli` plus a scripting layer — rather than introducing an SDK-based parallel universe

 ## Prerequisites

   - A Check Point R81.x or R82 Security Management Server reachable over the Management API (TCP/443 by default, TCP/4434 if AppCtrl/URLF are enabled on the SMS)
   - An API user on the SMS, or an API key issued by an admin
-  - The Management API enabled for "All IP addresses" or at least the A-GUI IP — this is what Lab 2A-2 (`api restart`) is for in the CCAS curriculum
+  - The Management API enabled for "All IP addresses" or at least the A-GUI IP — Lab 2A-2 (`api restart`) in the CCAS curriculum
+  - **SmartConsole installed on A-GUI** — provides `mgmt_cli.exe`.
+This is done in Lab 2A of the CCAS course; if you're using this toolkit on a fresh A-GUI image you'll need SmartConsole in place first.
-  - A Windows lab VM (Skillable A-GUI or equivalent) with internet access for the initial install
+  - Windows lab VM with internet access for the initial install (only)

-The installer handles Python itself, the pip packages, and the toolkit files.
+The installer handles Python and the toolkit files.
+Python's only external dependency is `python-dotenv`, used optionally for loading `.env` files.

 ## Quick install (irm | iex)